yujiasun88-hash/TASC/README.md

 The framework delivers clearer lesion boundary reconstruction, more accurate small-target segmentation, and better inter-slice temporal consistency, providing a stable and generalizable solution for synchronous clinical analysis of lung CT and cardiac MRI.

 ## 2. Data Preparation
+All data used in this project are available on the MSD challenge page: http://medicaldecathlon.com/dataaws/

 Organize the dataset in the following directory structure.
 All medical images are stored in `.nii.gz` format:
 ```text
 Task06_Lung/